w3b3d3v/create-polkadot-dapp/README.md

 ### Back sync
 It can be more convenient to develop template code outside of `create-polkadot-dapp`.
 Use `yarn back-sync --source <spawned_repo_path> --template <template_name>` to sync files from a spawned repo back into the template.
-`backSyncPatterns` in template configuration defines an array of regexp for files that are synced.
+`back-sync` uses `.gitignore` to filter out files that need syncing.